 Academic Job Search - What to Do When You Advance To Candidacy

 Congratulations!!
-Your qualifying exams are successfully behind you (I always had faith in you), and for the first time you can focus exclusively on what you want to do for your dissertation.
-No pressure yet.
+Your qualifying exams are successfully behind you and your prospectus has been approved.
+For the first time you can focus exclusively on your research and what you want to accomplish through your dissertation.
+But, no pressure yet.
 You won't be on the market for a couple of years at least; revel in your freedom to pursue that idea or question that first drew you to graduate school.
-Believe it or not, you're not going to spend every waking moment teaching, working on your dissertation or in a lab.
-So spend a little time looking past that glorious day when you file that baby.
-If you don't know who in your department helps with placement and where jobs in your field are listed, read What You Can Do As A Second Year Grad Student.
+And, believe it or not, you're not going to spend every waking moment teaching, in the library, or in your lab.
+So if you aspire to a faculty position on the other side of your PhD/Postdoc, spend a little time looking past that glorious day when you file that baby.

 It's time to start educating yourself about the job acquisition process.
 Many departments will put together a series of workshops for their graduate students about the search process and the elements you need to compile to be successful (i.e., a CV, a cover letter, teaching portfolios, letter dossier, interviews and presentations).
 If yours does not, be sure to attend the presentations offered by the Career Center: